Political polarization: The public

 Religious, ethnic, and other cultural divides within the public have often influenced the emergence of polarization.
-According to Layman et al. (2005), the ideological split between U.S. Republicans and Democrats also crosses into the religious cultural divide.
+According to Layman et al., the ideological split between U.S. Republicans and Democrats also crosses into the religious cultural divide.
 They claim that Democrats have generally become more moderate in religious views whereas Republicans have become more traditionalist.
 For example, political scientists have shown that in the United States, voters who identify as Republican are more likely to vote for a strongly evangelical candidate than Democratic voters.
 This correlates with the rise in polarization in the United States.
 Another theory contends that religion does not contribute to full-group polarization, but rather, coalition and party activist polarization causes party shifts toward a political extreme.

 In some post-colonial countries, the public may be polarized along ethnic divides that remain from the colonial regime.
 In South Africa in the late 1980s, members of the conservative, pro-apartheid National Party were no longer supportive of apartheid, and, therefore, no longer ideologically aligned with their party.
-Dutch Afrikaners, white English, and native Africans split based on racial divisions, causing polarization along ethnic lines.
+Afrikaners, white English-speakers, and Indigenous Africans split based on racial divisions, causing polarization along ethnic lines.
 Economic inequality can also motivate the polarization of the public.
 For example, in post-World War I Germany, the Communist Party of Germany, and the National Socialists, a fascist party, emerged as the dominant political ideologies and proposed to address Germany's economic problems in drastically different ways.
 In Venezuela, in the late 20th century, presidential candidate Hugo Chávez used economic inequality in the country to polarize voters, employing a popular and aggressive tone to gain popularity.